Bachelor's Entry - FAQs

 Eligibility:

-- To be eligible for Recognition of Prior Learning which could enable you to complete your degree in less time, you must have completed a Diploma or Advanced Diploma (Australian Qualifications Framework Level 5 or 6.
+• To be eligible for Recognition of Prior Learning which could enable participants to complete their degree in less time, they must have completed a Diploma or Advanced Diploma (Australian Qualifications Framework Level 5 or 6.
 View the website for more information).
 This is dependent upon teaching area/s chosen in the program and will be evaluated by UoN's admissions team.

 Program details: